wkdhkr/dedupper/README.md

 # Dedupper

 Importing a lot of files while eliminating duplication.
+Currently, this application focuses on image files.
+Even video files can be used as it is (file hash only).

 ## key features